martincf/lightbox/index.md

 ## Why open a darkroom?
 Film photography is experiencing something of a resurgence.
 A generation who have never experienced film are discovering the creative potential of developing and printing.

-I\'m opening the darkroom to initially satisfy my own creative endeavours.
-In the future, I hope to help others fuel their own creative output through film photography.
+I\'m opening the darkroom to satisfy my own creative endeavours and to help others fuel their own creative output through film photography.

 ## Who\'s doing this?
-I, Martin Chapman Fromm, am originally a graphic designer (London College of Printing being my alma mater).
+My name is Martin Chapman Fromm, a designer (London College of Printing being my alma mater).
 Having been a creative director for many years, I now run the successful digital agency, [Error](http://www.error.agency).
-I have, admittedly in my spare time, decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.
+I have decide to do something with a passion of mine, photography, and specifically film photography, and create Lightbox.

 ## What\'s the plan?
-Currently being built literally from the ground up, Lightbox will run privately for a few months from early 2017 whilst it\'s bedded in and issues ironed out.
-In Spring, the plan is to open the darkroom for wider use.
+Currently being built literally from the ground up, Lightbox will run privately for a a month or two whilst it\'s bedded in and issues ironed out.
+In Summer 2017, the plan is to open [the darkroom](darkroom_hire.html) for wider use.

 Lightbox plans to provide a darkroom service and learning environment to those who want to explore film photography beyond the camera.
 A longer term aim is for Lightbox to meaningfully contribute to the world of photography and art.